XertroV/coppr/README.md

 operations treat the data as a number, and slices treat the data as a list or array.

-### While coppr is in development please see chainheaders.py and extrapolate what do do from that.
+***While coppr is in development please see chainheaders.py / test-chainheaders.py and merkletracker.py / test-merkletracker.py and extrapolate what do do from that.***

+The dream is:

+`coppr contract.coppr tests.tests` to test and give some nice output and `coppr contract.coppr` to 'compile' to the HLL / CHLL.

 ## Substitutions

 There are a few changes needed to be made between the Ethereum HLL and python, which are detailed below:

--   Raising to the power: use `**` instead of `^`
+* Raising to the power: use `**` instead of `^`

--   Concatenation: ebn1.concat(enb2) returns the concatenation
-    equivelant to ebn1+ebn2
+* Concatenation: ebn1.concat(enb2) returns the concatenation equivelant to ebn1+ebn2